US offers extra monkeypox vaccine doses for gay pride events

 The U.S. has a limited supply of what is considered the main weapon against the virus — a vaccine called Jynneos.
 The doses are currently being given to people soon after they think they were exposed.
 Scientists are still trying to establish how well the shots are working.

 Many health workers may have little experience giving shots using the just-under-the-skin method, which requires different needles and syringes.
-Some health departments and health centers, including in Atlanta and Los Angeles, have begun giving monkeypox shots in that manner, U.S. officials said.
-But some local officials have said they may need a week or more to make the change.
+Some health departments have started doing that, but some local officials have said they may need a week or more to make the change.

+Officials this week announced the release of 442,000 of the smaller doses for order by state, local and territorial health departments.
+On Thursday, they said more is coming next week — 1.8 million doses, or 360,000 vials.

+Officials also announced a new agreement with a Michigan manufacturer to help speed production of 5.5 million vaccine vials recently ordered by the U.S. government.

 Also on Thursday, health officials said next week they will boost the supply of TPOXX, a drug for treating monkeypox infections, by 50,000 treatment courses.